Taha-Chaudhry/node/README.md

 # Node.js

-Node.js is an open-source, cross-platform, JavaScript runtime environment.
+Node.js is an open-source, cross-platform JavaScript runtime environment.

 For information on using Node.js, see the [Node.js website][].